smileusd/blog/source/_posts/2024-05-04-cgroup-v2-buffer-io.md

 ![cgroupv2_simple_flow](/images/cgroupv2_simple_flow.png)

-When call the write syscall with buffer io, vfs call the generic_perform_write function and run the interface write_begin and write_end in proper order.
-Between them, the raw_copy_from_user is the real data write from the user space into the kernel space of memory area.
+When calling the write syscall with buffer io, vfs calls the generic_perform_write function and runs the interface write_begin and write_end in proper order.
+Between them, the raw_copy_from_user is the real data write from the user space into the kernel space of the memory area.
 In the write_end stage, mark_buffer_dirty function marks the memory page and inode is dirty and wait to writeout:

 ```